HDBAPro/cgmsim/README.md

 TODO list
 =========
 - detect and cumulate meals, not only latest meal entry

 - split big meals into 2 parts, slow and fast absorbing carbs

-- finalize perlin noise
+- finalize the perlin noise function, octaves, amplitude and persistence settings

+- make liver function not linear

 - centralise site-specific variables like NS URL, API_SECRET, ISF, etc

+- make a web server to see the compuations and set variables